network overlays

 When a few routers are connected to RIP, a routing protocol that converges slowly, it can take several minutes for the network to converge.
 A triggered update for a new route can speed up RIP’s convergence, but a hold-down timer will slow flushing an existing route.
 OSPF is an example of a fast-convergence routing protocol.
 It is impossible to limit the speed at which OSPF routers can converge.

 Unless specific hardware and configuration conditions are met, networks can never converge.
 “Flapping” interfaces (ones that frequently change between “up” and “down”) propagate conflicting information throughout the network, so routers cannot agree on the current state.
-Certain parts of a network can be deprived of detailed routing information by using route aggregation, resulting in faster convergence of topological information.
+Route aggregation can deprive certain parts of a network of detailed routing information, resulting in faster convergence of topological information.

 Topological information

 A set of routers in a network share the same topological information during convergence or routing convergence.
 Routing protocols exchange topology information between routers in a network.
 Routers in a network receive routing information when convergence is reached.
-Therefore, in a converged network, all routers know the network topology and the optimal route to take.
+Therefore, all routers know the network topology and optimal route in a converged network.
 Any change in the network – for example, the failure of a device – affects convergence until all routers are informed of the change.
 The convergence time in a network is the time it takes for routers to achieve convergence after a topology change.
 In high-performance service provider networks, sensitive applications are run that require fast failover in case of failures.
 Several factors determine a network’s convergence rate:

 1. Devices detect route failures.
 Finding a new forwarding path begins with identifying the failed device.
 The existence of virtual networks establishes device reachability through their longevity, as opposed to physical networks, in which events determine device availability.
 To achieve fast network convergence, the detection time – the time it takes to detect a failure – must be kept within acceptable limits.